Formative Years (2004 – 2008)

 Upon releasing singles from 'Outsiders' the Bombs hit the stage with the likes of The Supersuckers and Bullets & Octane, as well as building their fanbase with notable festival appearances.
 The album garnered wide critical acclaim, as the band took a break from touring in 2019.

 Although 2019 was a quieter year on stage, the Bombs returned to the studio to complete their sixth album.
 The album wrapped in March 2020 as the global pandemic began, forcing the band to void release plans and tours, focussing on a single release schedule.
 Third single 'Lake' became a digital hit with multiple thousands of streams after it's release.
-The band anticipate several more single released before launching the new album on stage in 2021.

 This is the story so far…